 Sabrina Görlitz

 When I became a mother, I realised that it was now my responsibility to be that person for my child.
-I not only wanted to prepare my son for life in the best possible way, but also for death.
+Not only did I want to prepare my son for life in the best possible way, but also for death.
 I asked myself: What can I do now, at the beginning of his life, to prepare him for the end?

-To answer this question, I started working in hospitals and hospices in Hamburg as a palliative biographer.
-Sitting at the deathbed of lots of different people, I found out more about letting go, holding on, wanting to stay here and being able to leave.
+To answer this question, I completed several courses in palliative care and started working in hospitals and hospices in Hamburg as a “story nurse”.
+Sitting at the deathbed of lots of different people, I found out more about letting go, holding on, wanting to stay and being able to leave.
 Together with dying people, I write down their stories – I let them tell me what is important to them in the face of approaching death, what they believe in, what they hope for and what they want to remain of them.
-We marvel together at the miracle of dying and try to find words for it.
-Most of the time, this helps us both to be a little less afraid of it and a little more curious about what is to come.
+We marvel together at the miracles of both life and death and try to find words for them.
+Most of the time, this helps us both to be a little less afraid of the unknown and a little more curious about what is to come.